 Depression and Perfectionism

 But what does this mean when it comes to looking at depression?
-According to the CPMB model, people who are high in perfectionism are typically hardest on themselves whenever they fail to live up to their own expectations.
+According to the CPMB model, people who are high in perfectionism are typically the hardest on themselves whenever they fail to live up to their expectations.
 This is usually expressed through self-relating inner dialogue in which they regularly blame themselves for their own perceived failures.
-How many times have your called yourself “stupid” or “incompetent” for making a mistake?
+How many times have you called yourself “stupid” or “incompetent” for making a mistake?
 For that matter, how often do you find yourself reliving some past embarrassing episode in your life and how foolish it made you look?
 These self-blaming inner thoughts can play an essential role in causing and maintaining depressive thoughts.
 And they can be extremely hard for perfectionists to avoid.

 First of all, perfectionists often set goals for themselves that are hard to achieve and this leads to an increased risk of failure.
 Self-oriented perfectionists in particular can place tremendous pressure on themselves to succeed which leads to stress that they have trouble handling.
 As for socially-prescribed perfectionists dealing with pressures placed on them by others, they are typically sensitive to criticism and may need frequent reassurance to keep from becoming emotionally distraught.
-Then, there are the other-oriented perfectionists who produce stress in others by placing too on them while isolating them from family and friends who might help them cope with that stress.
+Then, there are the other-oriented perfectionists who produce stress in others by placing too much on them while isolating them from family and friends who might help them cope with that stress.

 As you can see, the inevitable failures that everyone encounters are especially hard on perfectionists who typically link their need to succeed to their sense of self-identity and personal worth.
-As a result, failing to live up to their own expectations or the expectations of others can be devastating.
-Because they need approval (whether their own or from others), losing this approval will make them seem like “losers” and cause them to sink into despair.
+As a result, failing to live up to their expectations or the expectations of others can be devastating.
+Because they need approval (whether on their own or from others), losing this approval will make them seem like “losers” and cause them to sink into despair.

 But perfectionists can often perpetuate this sense of despair by brooding on past failures and all the things that can go wrong.
 When depression develops, perfectionists are also much less likely to seek treatment or look for support from friends and family out of fear that people will think less of them.
 This can make them even more socially disconnected and less able to handle depression as it arises.
 Certainly, studies consistently show that people in distress who refuse to get treatment typically score higher on tests of perfectionist thinking than those who do.